 More Championship Format Details Outlined

-The first season of the FIA Electric GT Championship is due to take place in 2023 with a minimum of six races held across three continents.
+The first season of the FIA Electric GT Championship is due to take place in 2023 with a minimum of six rounds held across three continents.

 Exact circuit venues have yet to be announced, but the series initially intends to run in Europe, Asia and the Gulf region.
 An expansion to the U.S is targeted for season two.